AmirTheFaithful/euromedia-backend/README.md

-# 🇪🇺 Euro – The Social Network That Actually Makes Sense
+# 🇪🇺 Euro – The Social Network Truly Built With Love ❤️

-> _Designed in Europe.
+> _Designed in the Middle East.
 Built with clarity.
-Backed by senior-level architecture._
+Backed by enthusiasm and the eagerness of a single developer.
+Inspired by Europe._
 >
-> _"Social media, but with taste." – someone at a café in Copenhagen, probably._
+> _"Social media, but with fun and a vibe of art." – developer's idea._

 ---